Skip to main content

 This will allow local configuration to replicate the cloud environment even more closely.

-Environment variables are loaded from a file, specified by:
+Environment variables are loaded from the environment declaration or you could also specify a file:

 The second definition is for the database_default service.